-Holly’s academic work has been published in journals such as Women’s Studies, Intersections, and Interdisciplinary Literary Studies.
+Holly’s academic work has been published in journals such as The Journal of Modern Literature, Women’s Studies, TSQ, and Interdisciplinary Literary Studies.
 Holly’s most recent article discussing Black American literature, gender, and sociolinguistics was published in issue 14 of the Journal of Ethnic American Literature.
 Her article exploring deterritorialization in the work of American poets Jamaal May and Patricia Smith was published in a 2023 issue of The Journal of American Culture.

 Holly’s creative writing work has been previously published in magazines and sites such as On the Run, Levee Magazine, Funicular, and Farside Review.
 She served as Assistant Prose Editor for Passengers Journal, as well as the graduate conference liaison and co-chair of the Literary arts committee at the University of Rhode Island.
-She is now an assisting editor with Ocean State Review and a graduate representative to the URI English department.
+She is now an assisting editor/ reader for Ocean State Review.

 Holly is currently teaching undergraduate courses on gender, literature, and writing in the English and Writing departments at the University of Rhode Island.
-In the past, Holly has taught various English and ESL courses, including Business English ESL, teaching practicum, and graduate level courses on pedagogy at Claremont Graduate University.
-Holly is currently teaching various English undergraduate courses at the University of Rhode Island, including “The Short Story”.
-She has given webinars on topics in education and Disability Studies, from Diversity Statements to UDL.
-Holly has also helped edit and write content for the textbooks used in the PFF 530 and PFF 531 pedagogy courses at Claremont Graduate University.
+Additionally, Holly is an adjunct instructor in the Humanities and Social Sciences department of NEIT; at NEIT she teaches courses on culture and communication.
+Holly has given webinars on topics in education and Disability Studies, from Diversity Statements to UDL.
+Holly has also helped edit and write content for the textbooks on andragogy used in the PFF 530 and PFF 531 pedagogy courses at Claremont Graduate University.

 For contact, please email her at hollyevaallen@protonmail.com.
 Or, if you prefer, click the “Contact” tab above to send her a message directly through the site.
 You can find her social media accounts and other online activity on her linktree.